Skekdog/TT3-Docs/docs/API/Impulse.md

 ### ApplyImpulse

-Applies an impulse to an object.
+Applies an impulse to an object, calling `CanImpulse` first.
 If a participant is specified, any damage that the object deals will be credited to the participant.
 Additionally, the participant themselves will not take any damage.

 #### Parameters